-Other books by this author include Halfway to the Grave, First Drop of Crimson, Death's Excellent Vacation, One Foot in the Grave, At Grave's End, Jeaniene Frost, Destined for an Early Grave, Unbound, One Grave at a Time, Once Burned, Eternal Kiss of Darkness, Twice Tempted, The Beautiful Ashes, Bound by Flames, Into the Fire
+Other books by this author which I have reviewed include Halfway to the Grave, First Drop of Crimson, Death's Excellent Vacation, One Foot in the Grave, At Grave's End, Jeaniene Frost, Destined for an Early Grave, Unbound, One Grave at a Time, Once Burned, Eternal Kiss of Darkness, Twice Tempted, The Beautiful Ashes, Bound by Flames, Into the Fire

 Fifth in the Night Huntress urban fantasy series taking place in a contemporary America.
 A little bit Army and a little bit mercenary, as Cat picks up a new skill thanks to Bones’ ruthless teaching methods, and she suddenly understands his and Vlad’s ruthlessness.

 I’ve been noticing for the past couple of years the number of stories which reference real-life books as well as today’s movies and music.
 Discovering what the various stories’ characters like to watch/read/listen to provides insight into the characters not only into what their likes and dislikes are but also the author’s reference points.
 Bringing some unexpected “legs” to the particular media with inspiration for we readers to explore our own culture more.